 Impressive, right?
 Not exactly.
 Instead, you’re much better off wrapping up your idea or suggestion with a thoughtful question.

 If this sounds impossible to pull off, I promise it’s not.
 Here’s an idea of what this could look like: “Did you guys consider that approach as you were working on this?
 I’d love to know more about your process.”

 Ending with a question like this accomplishes a couple of different things for you.
 First, it makes it clear that you’re a team player who doesn’t stick with a “my way or the highway” philosophy.
 You bring your own ideas to the table, but you still maintain an open-mind.

 Secondly, it encourages an extended conversation that will allow you to learn more about the company and the way it operates—which is helpful in determining whether or not you could actually picture yourself there.

 Being asked in a job interview to provide ideas and elaborate on areas where the company could improve can often feel like something straight out of a horror film.
 Believe me, I’ve been there.

 But, as long as you approach the question in the right way, you can actually work the entire conversation to your advantage.
 Use these five steps, and you’re sure to knock that question out of the park—and maybe even land the job!

-Photo of man talking courtesy of Blend Images—Erik Isakson/Getty Images.
+Photo of person talking to an interviewer courtesy of Blend Images—Erik Isakson/Getty Images.